 So, why buy one over the other?
-I’ll get to that below, but in general, this Amazon Fire TV Stick Lite review is a bargain for anyone looking for high-quality, speedy streaming on an older television set.
+I’ll get to that below, but in general, this Amazon Fire TV Stick Lite review shows a bargain for anyone looking for high-quality, speedy streaming on an older television set.
 And that’s especially true for anyone who uses the Amazon ecosystem to manage other parts of their home and digital life.

-Fire TV Stick Lite: Price and availability
+Amazon Fire TV Stick Lite review: Price and availability

-Fire TV Stick Lite: Design and remote
+Amazon Fire TV Stick Lite review: Design and remote

 The Fire TV Stick Lite looks exactly like the old and new Fire TV Stick models.
 It's a small, slim, black rectangle that resembles a long lighter.
 There’s an HDMI port on one end that plugs directly into your television, and Amazon includes an extender for those who need to adjust for a better fit.